 - Thursday, July 9, at 3:30 p.m.
 EDT: Sen. Elizabeth Warren on faith and politics.
 Host: Traci Blackmon, with a debrief by Sandy Sorensen.
 Register here.

-- Date and time to be announced: U.S. Rep. Barbara Lee on the Green New Deal and reparations, with panelists Tamara Toles O’Laughlin, 350.org, and the Rev. Sekinah Hamlin, UCC minister of economic justice.
+- Wednesday, Aug.
+5, at 1 p.m.
+EDT: U.S. Rep. Barbara Lee on the Green New Deal and reparations, with panelists Tamara Toles O’Laughlin, 350.org, and the Rev. Sekinah Hamlin, UCC minister of economic justice.
 Hosts: the Rev. Brooks Berndt, minister of environmental justice, and the Rev. Michael Malcom, Alabama Interfaith Power & Light.
+Register here.

 The Civic Action Center was launched in June in response to the coronavirus, said Sandy Sorensen, leader of the UCC advocacy office in Washington, D.C., which manages Our Faith, Our Vote.
 “In the midst of the COVID-19 pandemic, it has not been possible to organize in-person voter registration opportunities, which is something congregations have done creatively in past Our Faith, Our Vote campaigns,” she said.
 “Having an online tool to register voters allows us to continue voter registration work safely.”

 ‘One pagers’ and videos on 10 key issues

 - Economic justice